 - domain declarations are items of the form $string \subseteq string$, associating each recursive set with its domain.
 (The domain is some existing set that is large enough to hold the new set being defined.) - introduction rules specify one or more introduction rules in the form ident string, where the identifier gives the name of the rule in the result structure. - monotonicity theorems are required for each operator applied to a recursive set in the introduction rules.
-There must be a theorem of the form $A \subseteq B \implies M(A) \subseteq M(B)$, for each premise $t \in M(R_i)$ in an introduction rule! - constructor definitions contain definitions of constants appearing in the introduction rules.
+There must be a theorem of the form $A \subseteq B \Longrightarrow M(A) \subseteq M(B)$, for each premise $t \in M(R_i)$ in an introduction rule! - constructor definitions contain definitions of constants appearing in the introduction rules.
 The (co)datatype package supplies the constructors' definitions here.
 Most (co)inductive definitions omit this section; one exception is the primitive recursive functions example; see theory Induct/Primrec. - type_intros consists of introduction rules for type-checking the definition: for demonstrating that the new set is included in its domain.
-(The proof uses depth-first search.) - type_elims consists of elimination rules for type-checking the definition.
-They are presumed to be safe and are applied as often as possible prior to the type_intros search.
+(The proof uses depth-first search.)